annechko/enrollment-demo-app/README.md

 Run `make watch` to start yarn watch.
 That way you may instantly (-ish) see the result when you change js, scss, etc. files.

+# What's left to do before release

+## Student

+1. Create applications by students
+   1. Autocomplete, search for school
+   1. Autocomplete, search for course
+   1. Autocomplete, search for intake
+   1. Next step to fill out the form
+1. See applications and statuses as student - reviewed, accepted, offer granted
+1. See offer as student - download as pdf?

+## School

+1. See applications as school - list
+1. Accept application as school
+1. Send offer to student as school
+1. See stats on dashboard as school - how many applications by month, by course

+## Back

+1. Add emails
+1. Add logs
+1. Add GA
+1. Add fake data - generate schools, courses, intakes, students, applications